PranjaliJain/Edge-Detection-using-opencv/README.md

-Canny Edge Detection and Harris Corner Detection implemented in python.
+## Canny Edge Detection and Harris Corner Detection
+Implemented in python from scratch.

+## Libraries used:
+- opencv